If you have searched the web for heat pump parts....chances are you are a little frustrated.

 For this reason, we recommend that you go directly to your local manufacturer dealer for purchase of these heat pump parts.

 Your heat pump comes with a control circuit board that operates the heat pump in a safe and efficient manner.
-In our opinion, this is the most important of all heat pump parts.
+In our opinion, this is one of the most important of all heat pump parts.

 For this reason, if you are going to buy it online, be absolutely sure that you purchase the correct part number!